-The University of Texas Rio Grande Valley Bee Campus USA Report
+The University of Texas Rio Grande Valley

+Bee Campus USA 2020 Report

+CONTRIBUTORS

+Dr. Alejandro Fierro Associate Professor Biology

+Dr. Julie Mustard Associate Professor Biology

+Luica Carreon Associate Professor Biology

+Sarah Black Lecturer Biology

+Abraham Hernandez

+Executive Director

+Campus Facilities Operations

+Martin Cortez

+Associate Director

+Campus Facilities Operations

+Carlos Chavez Assistance Director Campus Facilities Operations

+Marianella Franklin Chief Sustainability Office

+Regina Perez Communications Graduate Assistant

+Alvaro Ayala Communications Graduate Assistant

+Yazmin Sanchez Cortez Graphic Design Graduate Assistant

+Jesenia Garcia Graphic Design Intern

+Yesenia Alcoser Graphic Design Intern

+UTRGV School of Earth, Environmental & Marine Sciences

+UTRGV Department of Biology

+UTRGV Facilities Planning and Operation

+UTRGV Office for Sustainability

+Photo by Silver Salas, UTRGV

 pg.
 CONTENTS

-3 INTRODUCTION
+INTRODUCTION

-4

-STANDARD 1

 Bee Campus USA Committee

-5 STANDARD 2

 Campus Pollinator Habitat Plan

-5 STANDARD 3

 Annual Campus Events

-STANDARD 4Service Learning Projects

-9 STANDARD 5
+Service Learning Project

-Biennial Pollinator Protection Workshop
+Pollinator Education

-9 STANDARD 6

 Educational Signage Regarding Pollinators

-10 STANDARD 7

 Local Website & Contact Information

 The University of Texas Rio Grande Valley serves the lower four counties of Texas, which is home to a documented 1,200 plant species and over 300 butterfly and other pollinator species, according to the Lower Rio Grande Valley National Wildlife Refuge.
 As an agricultural region on the U.S-Mexico border, pollinators are especially important to the Rio Grande Valley, for example, honeybees pollinate some \$587 million worth of crops every year in Texas.
 However, pollinator populations in Texas are falling just as they are worldwide, threatened by habitat loss due to development, intensive use of pesticides, and other threats such as Africanized bees and bee parasites, mites, and diseases.

 UTRGV is an emergent research university in the heart of the Texas citrus region, and as such hopes to consolidate and lead efforts in pollinator research and conservation.
 A Bee Campus USA recognition indicates that UTRGV's commitment to sustainability and conservation is taking actionable form.
 In accordance with Bee Campus USA, UTRGV commits to establishing a Bee Campus USA Committee, hosting annual events to raise awareness of pollinators, and educating through formal courses as well as workshops and signage.

 Bee Campus USA aligns with UTRGV's commitment to sustainability, which it carries out through university operations, engagement, teaching and research.
 In addition to UTRGV's incorporation of native plants into campus landscaping and exclusion of pesticides that are harmful to pollinators, students, staff and faculty from the UTRGV's Department of Biology and School of Earth, Environmental, and Marine Sciences (SEEMS) are contributing to conservation efforts with pollinator gardens, among other efforts.
 In 2018, Dr. Lucia Carreon Martinez, UTRGV biology lecturer, spearheaded the establishment of the new pollinator garden on the UTRGV Brownsville Campus (The Pollinator Cantina), teaming up with Dr. Alejandro Fierro Cabo (SEEMS faculty), Dr. Julie Mustard (Biology faculty), Sara Black (Biology faculty), and Dr. Rupesh Kariyat (Biology faculty.)
-Student volunteers helped build the garden now help maintain it.
+This year the efforts continued with the expansion of the Pollinator Cantina.

 The Brownsville campus is also the home to Dr. Julie Mustard's bee research lab, where students have the opportunity to handle bees in a research setting.
 Their hive is thriving due to its proximity to The Pollintaor Cantina, and the bees' pollination contributes to the garden growing beautifully.

 UTRGV outreach events reach the entire community, and offer opportunities to start educating about the importance of pollinators.
 As students and community members learn about the plants that bees and butterflies thrive on, they can begin to apply this knowledge in their backyards and workplaces.
 Thus, we can extend UTRGV's commitment to sustainability to the surrounding community, and empower individuals to contribute to preserving local ecosystems.